 Church in Nanortalik © Jens Buurgaard Nielsen

 Occupying the no man's land at the top of the Atlantic Ocean, Greenland doesn't really seem to belong anywhere.
 Though it has historical and cultural ties to Denmark, the immense island is part of the North American continent yet often remains overlooked by travellers.

 However, the mysterious island holds secret wonders in its stunning Nordic landscape, including majestic mountain ranges, jagged fjords, and giant glaciers.
 Sparsely populated, Greenland is a paradise for outdoor adventurers keen on activities such as kayaking, hunting, fishing, mountaineering, dog sledding, whale watching, and scuba diving.

 Though Greenland's population is small and scattered, the cultures of the local Inuit tribes blend with the heavy Scandinavian influences to create a unique blend of Europe and North America that proves fascinating to intrepid explorers.
 Many quaint villages lie along the country's west coast, including popular towns such as Nanortalik, Qassiarsuk, and the capital city of Nuuk.

-Largely unexplored by package holiday tourists, travelling to Greenland allows an opportunity to trek off the beaten path and experience the undiscovered treasures of the north Atlantic isle.
+Largely unexplored by package holiday tourists, travelling to Greenland allows an opportunity to trek off the beaten path and experience the undiscovered treasures of the north Atlantic.

 Become our Greenland Travel Expert